 What the WSF does

-WORLD CALENDAR OF EVENTS The WSF works closely with the two Player Associations – the (Men’s) Professional Squash Association (PSA) and the Women’s Squash Association (WSA) – to control and co-ordinate the world calendar for squash.
+WORLD CALENDAR OF EVENTS The WSF works closely with the Player Association – the Professional Squash Association (PSA) - to control and co-ordinate the world calendar for squash.
 Championships are held in all major squash playing nations and are integrated with the World Championships and Major Games calendar to ensure that there are no clashes of dates.

-WORLD CHAMPIONSHIPS AND MAJOR GAMES The Championships Committee is responsible for running and promoting World Championships for men, women, juniors and masters at individual and team levels in both singles and doubles.
+WORLD CHAMPIONSHIPS AND MAJOR GAMES The Championships Committee is responsible for running and promoting World Championships for men, women, juniors and masters at individual and team levels in both singles and doubles via National Federations.
 World Championships are run by WSF Members, who tender for the events at least four years in advance.
 Team Championships are held every two years; and Open/Individual Championships are held annually.
-The Committee is also responsible for ensuring that squash is represented in all major regional multi-sport games – squash is now included in the Pan-American Games, Asian Games, Commonwealth Games, World Games and All Africa Games.
+The Committee is also responsible for ensuring that squash is represented in all major regional multi-sport games – squash is now included in the Pan-American Games, Asian Games, Pacific Games, Commonwealth Games, World Games and All Africa Games.

-OLYMPIC GAMES The WSF has established an Olympic Games Committee which is responsible for conducting a high-profile campaign for squash to be accepted as a full medal sport in the Olympic Games.
+OLYMPIC GAMES The WSF has established an Olympic & Major Games Committee which is responsible for conducting a high-profile campaign for squash to be accepted as a full medal sport in the Olympic Games.

-ATHLETES COMMISSION The Athletes Commission comprises four representatives from PSA and four representatives from WSA.
+ATHLETES COMMISSION The Athletes Commission comprises representatives from PSA.
 The Chairman, an athlete, reports to ExCo and represents the interests of the current players in areas such as Championship Regulations and implementation of the new WADA Code.